Congratulations on receiving your offer to study at Darwin College!

 All those who have returned a completed form will be contacted directly by the Accommodation Office towards the end of July/beginning of August.

-Darwin has a very limited amount of accommodation suitable for couples and families and recommend that anyone interested in this type of housing should also be aware of the University Accommodation Service : https://www.accommodation.cam.ac.uk/
+Darwin has a very limited amount of accommodation suitable for couples and families and we recommend that anyone interested in this type of housing should also be aware of the University Accommodation Service : https://www.accommodation.cam.ac.uk/

 Facebook page (by invitation - offer holders only):